BRUSH 14

 Usage+−

-- placing or deepening color in the outer corner (41%)
+- placing and deepening shadow in the outer corner or outer v (22%)

-- smoking out the lower lash line (9%)
+- diffusing color along the lower lash line (9%)

 Product FAQ+−